sirkapil/jekyll-theme-next/_posts/2017-11-27-Contact-Form.md

 ---
 title: Contact Form
-description: A beginner's guide to use contact form in jekyll static site using netlify.
+description: A beginner's guide to build a contact form for static site (Jekyll) using netlify forms and tufte css !
 categories:
  - code
 tags: